 It is essential to be timely in an emergency room situation as some conditions and long-term disabilities may be prevented by prompt attention and competent action on the part of the emergency room physician and staff.
 The Harvard study found that patients suffering from heart attacks had to wait an average of eight minutes to get medical attention— time that could mean devastating results.

-If you received the wrong diagnosis or had a brain injury related to an emergency room situation, contact a Virginia or Washington, D.C. brain injury lawyer.
-Even if you did not suffer a brain injury, contact a Washington, D.C. or Virginia brain injury lawyer to find out your rights in an emergency room medical malpractice case.
+If you received the wrong diagnosis or had a brain injury related to an emergency room situation, contact a Washington, D.C. brain injury lawyer.
+Even if you did not suffer a brain injury, contact a Washington, D.C. brain injury lawyer to find out your rights in an emergency room medical malpractice case.